 The user permission system allows you to grant and restrict the permissions given to users in a workspace.
 A user may have permission to create contracts in one workspace but only manage templates in another workspace.

 You can set user permissions on two levels:

 - contracts (via participant permissions and section permissions).

 See the Oneflow help center to learn how to work with roles and permissions.

 Webhooks is a notification mechanism to inform third-party systems about contract events.
-Every time that event occurs, Oneflow makes a corresponding HTTP request to all webhook URLs defined in the account the contract resides in.
+Every time that event occurs, Oneflow makes a corresponding HTTP request to all webhook URLs defined in the account where the contract lives.

 See the Working with webhooks tutorial to learn the webhook sign key is used.

 In Oneflow, workspaces is a way to organize your account contracts, templates, address books, etc., into relevant categories and limit access to the workspace content.

 Users must create all contracts in a workspace.